 python3 manage.py createsuperuser

 Step 5 – Run Django Application

 A new Django application is ready to use.
 By default, Django doesn’t allow external hosts to access the web interface.
-To allow external hosts, edit settings.py file and add IP under ALLOWED_HOSTS.
+To enable external hosts, edit the settings.py file and add IP under ALLOWED_HOSTS.

 ALLOWED_HOSTS = ['192.168.1.239']